thequantumchemist/ase_quantum_vqe/paper/README.md

 ## Overview of the Examples

-- h2.py   : Minimal VQE workflow (geometry optimization, vibrations, CCSD reference)
+- h2.py   : Minimal VQE workflow (geometry optimization, vibrations, CCSD reference) (fast/ a few minutes)
-- h3+.py  : Global structure search using minima hopping (classical or quantum)
+- h3+.py  : Global structure search using minima hopping (classical or quantum) (medium /depending on number of cores ~1-5 hours)
-- beh2.py : Advanced example combining VQE, machine learning, and molecular dynamics
+- beh2.py : Advanced example combining VQE, machine learning, and molecular dynamics (long / more than a day)

 ---